mojomojo1/bootkon/docs/labs/5_dataplex.md

 ---

 ### LAB Section: Add Zone Data Assets
-Lets map data stored in Cloud Storage buckets and BigQuery datasets as assets in your zone.
+Let's map data stored in Cloud Storage buckets and BigQuery datasets as assets in your zone.
-1. Click on bootkon-raw-zone
+1. Navigate to Zones and click on bootkon-raw-zone
 2. Click <walkthrough-spotlight-pointer locator="semantic:({link 'Add assets'})">+ ADD ASSETS</walkthrough-spotlight-pointer>
 3. Click <walkthrough-spotlight-pointer locator="semantic:({button 'add an asset'})">ADD AN ASSET</walkthrough-spotlight-pointer>
-4. Choose storage bucket
+4. Choose a storage bucket
 5. Display name : `bootkon-gcs-raw-asset`
 6. Optionally add a description
 7. Browse the bucket name and choose the bucket created in LAB 1.
 If you followed the instructions, it should be named <your project id>-bucket.
 8. Select the bucket
 9. Let's skip upgrading to the managed option.
 When you upgrade a Cloud Storage bucket asset, Dataplex removes the attached external tables and creates BigLake tables.
-We have already created in LAB 2 biglake table so this option is not necessary.
+We have already created a biglake table in Lab 2 so this option is not necessary.
 10. Optionally add a label
 11. Click <walkthrough-spotlight-pointer locator="semantic:({button 'Continue'})">Continue</walkthrough-spotlight-pointer>
 12. Leave the discovery setting to be inherited by the lake settings we have just created during lake creation steps.
 Click on continue.
 13. Click on submit.
-*IMAGE*
 Lets add another data assets but for the bootkon-curated-zone
 14. Click on bootkon-curated-zone
 15. Click on <walkthrough-spotlight-pointer locator="semantic:({link 'Add assets'})">+ ADD ASSETS</walkthrough-spotlight-pointer>